vikkytech02/MED-Preserve/README.md

 3. **Running the Project:**
    - Deploy the `MedPreserveApp` from Visual Studio.
    - Load and run the Arduino sketch `LoggerConfig.ino` on Arduino Mega.
+[Hardware Code](https://github.com/vikkytech02/Temperature-Data-Logger-Arduino)

 ## Software Features
 - **User Management:** Add, update, delete, and restore users with role-based access.